KKDN7355/Address-Book/README.md

 ## Acknowledgments

-* Inspired by the need for a simple and effective contact management system.
-* Thanks to online resources and contributors for guidance and improvements.
+* Thanks to online resources for tutorials and guides.
-* Special appreciation for feedback and feature suggestions from users.
+* Special thanks to contributors for suggestions and feedback.